-The enclosed document is Charles County's second biannual Financial Assurance Plan (FAP) prepared to fulfill requirements specified in the Annotated Code of Maryland (COMAR), Environment Article, § 4-202.1.
+The enclosed document is an update to Charles County's second biennial Financial Assurance Plan (FAP), which was approved by the County Commissioners of Charles County on June 5, 2018 by Resolution No. 2018-08, and is prepared to fulfill requirements specified in the Annotated Code of Maryland (COMAR), Environment Article, § 4-202.1.